 Step 2: Get The Soil Ready

-Still, it's a good idea to start the season with clean, fresh potting soil to maximize your harvest and make caring for your plants easier.
+Still, starting the season with clean, fresh potting soil is a good idea to maximize your harvest and make caring for your plants easier.

 Step 3: Select The Proper Pot

 Beans have short roots compared to many other vegetables.
 Therefore, they can be grown in smaller containers.